Scientists urge WHO to acknowledge virus can spread in air

 The letter was endorsed by 239 scientists from a variety of fields.
 It stated that the issue of whether or not COVID-19 was airborne was of “heightened significance” as many countries stop restrictive lockdown measures.

 The authors cited previous studies suggesting that germs closely related to the new virus were spread via airborne transmission.
 They said “there is every reason to expect” that the coronavirus behaves similarly.
-They also cited a Washington state choir practice and unpublished research about a poorly ventilated restaurant in Guangzhou, China, each of which raised the possibility of infections from airborne droplets.
+They also cited a Washington state choir practice and research about a poorly ventilated restaurant in Guangzhou, China, each of which raised the possibility of infections from airborne droplets.

 “We are concerned that the lack of recognition of the risk of airborne transmission of COVID-19 and the lack of clear recommendations on the control measures against the airborne virus will have significant consequences,” the scientists wrote.
 “People may think they are fully protected by adhering to the current recommendations but in fact, additional airborne interventions are needed.”